Welcome to Beerup Law

 That is the exact wording of the statute and is perhaps less than clear to the average person.
 Put more simply, it is usually signing or changing a document to commit fraud.
 Most cases arise when a person signs a false name to a check, law enforcement identity card, or sales receipt.
 Occasionally, a charge will involve alterations to an official document like a bank statement or insurance record.

 Missouri case law has held that forging or transferring the forged writing is evidence of an intent to defraud (see State v.
 Hogshooter 640 S.W.
 2d 202).
-So, it appears that the phrase “with the intent to defraud” in the statute is redundant as mere possession or use of a forged instrument is sufficient to substantiate a charge.
+So, the phrase “with the intent to defraud” in the statute appears redundant as mere possession or use of a forged instrument is sufficient to substantiate a charge.
 Of course, a reasonable explanation of how one came to use or possess such an instrument without having knowledge of it being forged can prove innocence, but absent that, it appears that the presumption is that the user of a forged instrument is guilty.

 State v.
 Johnson 855 S.W.
 2d is an essential case for forgery law.
 The defendant in that case signed a fingerprint card with a false name.
 He argued that because the forgery statute was in the same section as stealing and robbery statutes, it was intended to protect business interests and did not apply to fingerprint cards.
 The courts disagreed and held that there does not need to be an intent to defraud a particular person or an intent to defraud someone of a property interest.

-It follows that forgery by making or altering does not require any proof that the defendant defrauded a particular person of a specific amount of money.
+It follows that forgery by making or altering does not require proof that the defendant defrauded a particular person of a specific amount of money.
 There doesn't have to be any evidence the forgery fooled anyone.
 Nor does there have to be any evidence that the forged item was actually delivered.

 Erasing, Obliterating, or Destroying Any Writing